We are using cookies on this website. A few are essential, some are optional.

 The following section contains an overview of selected initiatives that support companies in the implementation of human rights due diligence.
 The participation in these initiatives does not replace the integration of human rights due diligence processes in company operations.

-Initiated by the German Ministry for Economic Cooperation and Development, the Textile Partnership is a membership based multi-stakeholder initiative with app.
-150 representatives from different spheres of society (government, business, NGOs, unions and standardization bodies) that aims to improve the social, ecological, and economic conditions in the supply chains for textiles and apparel products.
+Initiated by the German Ministry for Economic Cooperation and Development, the Partnership for Sustainable Textiles is a membership based multi-stakeholder initiative with app.
+150 representatives from different stakeholder groups (government, business, NGOs, unions and standardization bodies) that aims to improve the social, ecological, and economic conditions in the supply chains for textiles and apparel products.

 The Leather Working Group is a multi-stakeholder initiative that connects more than 400 brands, manufacturers, suppliers with NGOs and end users.
 Focussing primarily on environmental aspects, the group endeavours to promote improvement in the leather manufacturing industry by creating alignment on environmental priorities and by bringing visibility to best practices and providing guidelines for continual improvement.